torsteins/inf102f18-mandatory2/hints/bumped.md

 copy (the "before the flight" -network) to the second copy (the "after the flight" -network).

 Remember to also handle the case when it is best not to fly at all.

+PS: Use the `long` type to hold distances in your dijkstra, `int` might overflow (or, if you are using `double`, be careful with rounding when printing the answer).